sinjinablueshirt/wiki-game/README.md

 Now that you've written some HTML, try using the Chrome inspector tool to look at your webpage.

+# The `Command` module

+In the rest of this project, we will be encountering a number of commandline tools.
+In OCaml, we use the `Command` library to write apps that take commandline arguments.

+Let's take a brief detour here to learn about the `Command` library.
+Take a look at the command-demo directory on your box for a sample usage and explanations.

 # Web scraping